 The chip in your windshield might seem like a small problem, but you don’t need to take it lightly.
 A small chip can easily affect your entire windshield.
 Once the glass gets chipped, it has a tendency to spread, and create a spider web-like pattern on the front of your windshield.
 Dust particles and moisture can get into the small cracks and create irreparable damage to your windshield.

-What You Need to Do If You Have a Chip In Your Windshield
+What You Need to Do If You Have a Windshield Chip

-Undoubtedly, getting the windshield repaired would be the most suitable option for anyone but what if you cannot repair it immediately?
-So, before you find a professional to repair your chipped windscreen, there are 3 important things you could do on your own, to save the windshield from permanent damage:
+Undoubtedly, getting the windshield chip repaired would be the most suitable option for anyone but what if you cannot repair it immediately?
+So, before you find a professional to repair the windshield chip, there are 3 important things you could do on your own, to save the windshield from permanent damage:

 - Cover the damaged area of the windshield by packaging tape so that it does not get affected by dust or moisture.